eu-cdse/trace-cli/Readme.md

 ```

 ## Digital Signatures
 All traces that are generated through the commandline tool can be signed digitally.
-Likewise, the tool will also verify digital signatures when checking a products integrity.
+Likewise, the tool will also verify digital signatures when checking a product's integrity.

-Generate a new set of e.g. RSA keys:
+How to use OpenSSL to generate a self-signed certificate:
 ```
+# Generate a new set of e.g. RSA keys
 openssl genrsa -out private.rsa.pem 4096

+# Generate the corresponding certificate:
+openssl req -x509 -sha256 -days 365 -key private.rsa.pem -out certificate.crt
 ```

-How to use OpenSSL to validate traces:
+How to use OpenSSL to validate trace signatures:
 ```
-# Convert the public key into PEM format
+# Check the trace certificate
-echo $trace.signature.public_key > key.hex
-xxd -plain -revert key.hex > key.der
+echo $trace.signature.public_key | xxd -plain -revert > trace.cer
+openssl x509 -inform DER -in trace.cer -text -noout

+# Dump the public key:
-openssl pkey -pubin -inform DER -in key.der -outform PEM -out key.pem
+openssl x509 -inform DER -in trace.cer -noout -pubkey > trace-pubkey.pem

 # Dump the signature bytes
-echo $trace.signature.signature > data.sig.hex
-xxd -plain -revert data.sig.hex > data.sig
+echo $trace.signature.signature | xxd -plain -revert > data.sig

 # Dump the content bytes
-echo <Trace-Content-No-EOL> > data.txt
+echo $trace.signature.message > data.txt

-# Check the signature validaty, should print "Verification OK" on success
+# Check the signature validaty, should print "Verified OK" on success
-openssl dgst -sha256 -verify key.pem -signature data.sig data.txt
+openssl dgst -sha256 -verify trace-pubkey.pem -signature data.sig data.txt

 ```
 Note that depending on the signature algorithm used, `-sha256` needs to be adjusted.
 Important: this refers to the signature, not the product checksum algorithm.
 Editors like Vim will add an EOL to text files, this needs to be either removed or STDIN used instead (CTRL-D to send EOF on unix).